orthanc-mirrors/orthanc-book/Sphinx/source/plugins/object-storage.rst

 ---------------------

 These plugins are provided as part of the ``osimis/orthanc`` :ref:`Docker images <docker-osimis>`.
+The AWS plugin is available in the default Docker images while the Azure and Google plugins are available in the ``-full`` images.

 These plugins are used to interface Orthanc with commercial and proprietary cloud services that you accept to pay.
 As a consequence,